Why We Didn’t Bomb Auschwitz: BBC/PBS Whitewash

 Jerry Gordon: Dr. Medoff, you and another scholar, Thane Rosenbaum, recently wrote an op-ed in The New York Jewish Week titled, “Every Generation Needs to Bomb Auschwitz.”
 What did you mean by that title?

-But apparently it wasn't interesting enough, because it was completely omitted from the BBC's film on bombing Auschwitz, which is extraordinary.
-Here you have one of the most prominent figures in American political culture in the last half century, who was directly involved in this question of America's refusal to bomb Auschwitz.
-Yet the BBC decided it wasn't even worth a few seconds in an hour-long documentary to mention McGovern or his perspective.
+‘s film on bombing Auschwitz, which is extraordinary.
+Here you have one of the most prominent figures in American political culture in the last half century, who was directly involved in this question of America’s refusal to bomb Auschwitz.
+Yet the BBC decided it wasn’t even worth a few seconds in an hour-long documentary to mention McGovern or his perspective.

 Jerry Gordon: In your book, you also discuss the establishment of the War Refugee Board, over the objections of FDR.
 What recourse did the War Refugee Board have to rescue Jews in Europe?